 |School-Age Accreditation Request Form|

-- The group including school-age children operate before- and/or after-school
+- The class including school-age children operate before- and/or after-school.

-- The majority of the children in the group(s) including school-age children are age 8 or younger
+- The majority of the children in the class or classes including school-age children are age 8 or younger

 School-Age Accreditation Visit:

-The visit for School-Age Accreditation will include an assessment of randomly selected group(s) that include school-age children.
-Groups will be assessed though observation using the universal criteria and potentially a subset of kindergarten criteria.
+The visit for School-Age Accreditation will include an assessment of randomly selected classes that includes school-age children.
+Classes will be assessed though observation using the universal criteria and potentially a subset of kindergarten criteria.

-- If all assessed groups do not meet at least 70%of the criteria assessed, the program’s NAEYC Accreditation will be maintained but will not include the program’s school-age children.
+- If all assessed classes do not meet at least 70% of the criteria assessed, the program’s NAEYC Accreditation will be maintained but will not include the program’s school-age children.

 The date by which a program submits a School-Age Accreditation Request Form will determine the 6-month visit window during which the School-Age Accreditation Visit will occur.
 School-Age Accreditation Request Forms will be accepted on a rolling basis, so programs may submit the form at any time.
 Eligible programs will receive a visit according to the following schedule.